 Sort them! – Materials for Key Stage 1

-We decided the toys were plastic, metal, fabric and wood, and separated them accordingly.
+We decided the toys were made from plastic, metal, fabric and wood, and separated them accordingly.

 We then discussed how we came to those decisions.
 Please note these are observations made by a 5 year old.

 Felt a little cold ( I explained that metals conduct heat )